Pipe cold bending. Flexure depth with the main shaft.

 They are working the way you can see in the picture.

 Section (pipe) is placed between the rollers, then the main roller bends the section, and the remaining part slides through the bending machine.

 From my amateur point of view, this process looks like this

 So, the question is, how hard we should bend the tube, i.e., lower the main shaft that after sliding the section through, would we have the needed curve?
 The curve is set with a radius.
 But as the user's request showed, parameters can be set not by the radius only but by the length and height of a chord if you need an arc.
 The calculator that calculates the length of a section (L) and circle radius (R) by the given length (C) and chord height (h) - see the picture.

 More info and formulas here- Circular segment

 Let's move on.

-So, if we need to have a flexure depth knowing the radius, distance between driven rollers, rollers radius and section size.
+If we need to have a flexure depth knowing the radius, distance between driven rollers, rollers radius, and section size.

 Then the geometry is used.